-I'm not going to try to fill you in on every block party, street soiree, and popping champagne cork in all of Los Angeles.
-Instead, let's just focus on a few things that are so much fun that they might make you pack your bags and travel to LA just to enjoy them.
+This guide won't try to fill you in on every block party, street soiree, and popping champagne cork in all of Los Angeles.
+Instead, it focuses on just a few things that are so much fun that they might make you pack your bags and travel to LA just to enjoy them.

-New Year's Eve in the LA Theme Parks: Disneyland stays open late to bring in the New Year, but it's very crowded, sometimes so packed that they stop admitting guests by afternoon.
+New Year's Eve in the Orange County Theme Parks: Disneyland stays open late to bring in the New Year, but it's very crowded, sometimes so packed that they stop admitting guests by afternoon.
 All those people make a Ridemax itinerary not just a good idea but a necessity.

-Universal Studios closes early on New Year's Eve, but you'll find a big party just outside its gate at Universal Citywalk, and admission is free.
-Knotts Berry Farm also celebrates New Year's Eve with fireworks, which are included in their regular admission price.
+Knotts Berry Farm celebrates New Year's Eve with fireworks, which are included in their regular admission price.